XiaokaiCui/MLPipelineHolder/README.md

 - JSON-serializable values use `json`
 - `numpy.ndarray` values use `.npy`
 - torch tensors/modules use `torch`
-- pandas DataFrames use `feather` when available
+- pandas DataFrames use `feather` by default
+- pandas DataFrames with more than 3 million rows use a single parquet file
+- Dask DataFrames use parquet directories and remain Dask on reload
 - everything else falls back to `pickle`

 ## Main features